Presque Isle Harbor, Michigan

 Presque Isle Harbor is an unincorporated community and census-designated place (CDP) in Presque Isle County in the U.S. state of Michigan.
-Its population was 600 as of the 2010 census.
+As of the 2020 census, Presque Isle Harbor had a population of 643.
 The CDP is located along the shores of Lake Huron within Presque Isle Township.

 History

 The community of Presque Isle Harbor was listed as a newly organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.

 Geography

 According to the United States Census Bureau, the community has an area of 6.87 sqmi, of which 6.25 sqmi is land and 0.62 sqmi (9.02%) is water.

+Demographics

+As of the 2023 census from the ACS, Presque Isle Harbor has a population of 722, from which 100% are citizens, with the median age of 65.8.
+The largest ethnic group in Presque Isle Harbor are white (99.4%), with the rest of the population being mixed (0.554%).

+Out of 722 people, 219 people in Presque Isle Harbor were employed.
+The largest form of business in this community is the finance industry, with 41 people working at that sector, and the highest paying industry is in the construction sector.